jiachengxu/idetcd/README.md

 ### Syntax

-CoreDNS uses a configuration file called Corefile to specify the configuration, please go to [CoreDNS github repo](https://github.com/coredns/coredns) for more details.
+CoreDNS uses a configuration file called Corefile to specify the configuration, please go to [CoreDNS Github repo](https://github.com/coredns/coredns) for more details.
 Here is a snippet for *idetcd* syntax:

 ~~~
 idetcd {